Free and Real

 Free and Real is a non-profit organisation and experimental eco-cohousing community located in the municipality of Istiaia-Aidipsos, northern Euboea, Greece, about 200 km north-west of Athens.
 The organisation is primarily a school for self-sufficiency/sustainability, and a research centre for ways of living in harmony with nature.

 One of Free and Real's main areas of research focuses on structures and buildings, aiming to find the ideal structural shapes and trade-offs between eco-friendly materials and product longevity, creating minimum waste, implementing energy efficiency and bioclimatic integration with the environment, all of the while complying with Greek construction laws.
 Its research also focuses on farming, including fruits, vegetables, herbs and nuts, which are grown throughout the year on a seasonal basis using the natural farming methods developed by Masanobu Fukuoka.

-Name and History
+Name and history

-The name FREE & REAL, which is an acronym for Freedom of Resources for Everyone, Everywhere, and Respect, Equality, Awareness, and Learning, was coined in January 2009, and the organisation was officially founded later that year in Athens, Greece, where the founding members lived at the time.
-The initial actions of Free and Real involved research, attending seminars and workshops throughout Greece and the rest of Europe on sustainability, self-sufficiency, natural farming and building, and visiting existing eco-communities and gaining first-hand experience.
-In 2010 it began organising its own workshops in Athens on the same subjects, and in May 2010, it relocated to northern Euboea.
-The property was donated to Free and Real and it is still in use as a test site for natural farming and eco-building projects.
+Free and Real, an acronym for "Freedom of Resources for Everyone, Everywhere, and Respect, Equality, Awareness, and Learning," was coined in January 2009.
+The organization was officially founded later that year in Athens, Greece, where its founding members lived.

-Despite the name which could mislead several people, it's important to remember that "free" is only an acronym and it's not intended to describe the nature of their activities.
-In fact visitors and volunteers are requested to pay a fee for food and accommodation, and also to attend the workshops, it is requested to "donate" a fixed fee.
+Initially, the group focused on research and attended seminars and workshops across Greece and Europe on sustainability, self-sufficiency, natural farming, and eco-building.
+They also visited eco-communities to gain practical experience.

+In 2010, Free and Real began hosting its own workshops in Athens on similar topics.
+By May 2010, the organization relocated to northern Euboea, where donated property became a test site for natural farming and eco-building projects.

+While the name suggests "free," participation involves fees for food, accommodation, and workshops.
+These contributions support the organization’s activities.